dfinity/bitcoin-canister/INTERFACE_SPECIFICATION.md

 * `difficulty`: The difficulty of the tip block.
 * `utxos_length`: The total number of UTXOs up to the main chain tip.

-The main chain is defined as the longest chain of blocks with an "uncontested" tip — meaning there is no other block at the same height as the tip.
+The main chain is defined as the chain with the most accumulated proof-of-work (difficulty), following Bitcoin's consensus rule.

 This endpoint is primarily intended for monitoring purposes, such as by the watchdog canister.
 Unlike other endpoints: